 Because osteoarthritis is rarely diagnosed before it begins impacting a dog’s quality of life, aggressive treatment is warranted.
 Accordingly, Dasuquin is the best choice for most dogs with osteoarthritis.

 Dasuquin is a bit more expensive than Cosequin.
-Prices can change for a variety of reasons, and they vary from one retailer to the next, but Dasuquin usually costs about $0.40 per tablet, while Cosequin only costs about a $0.25 per tablet.
+Prices can change for a variety of reasons, and they vary from one retailer to the next, but, as of this writing, Dasuquin usually costs about $0.40 per tablet, while Cosequin only costs about $0.25 per tablet.

 Dasuquin is available in two different versions – one for small dogs and one for large dogs.
 The large dog version recommends administering 1 to 2 tablets or chews to your dog each day.